 - To felicitate working on meaningful and relevant tasks that will give valuable returns to the business.

-- Helps teams in group decision making.
+- Helps teams in group decision-making.

-- The benefit of this framework over other frameworks used for the backlog prioritization like RICE, ICE or Kano model, is that you get to determine the criterias yourself and also set the value of importance of those criterias depending on the situation at hand.
+- The benefit of the weighted scoring model analysis over other frameworks used for backlog prioritization like RICE, ICE, or Kano model, is that you get to determine the criteria yourself and set the value of the importance of those criteria depending on the situation at hand.

-Weighted scoring is one such method or tool where you compare the beneficial impact of all the actions or activities that are included in the project roadmap.
+Weighted scoring is one method or tool where you compare the beneficial impact of all the actions or activities included in the project roadmap.
 This helps in prioritizing the most urgent tasks ahead of the other tasks.

 The weighted scoring framework is a method used in project management to compare the competitive advantage of activities in the project roadmap for prioritization.
 Activities can be such as purchase decisions, feature development, etc. In this framework, the actions are directly weighted against the return benefits and compared for prioritization.